Thai passport: Note

 This is stated in English only.
 All other information is printed in Thai and in English.

 Visa requirements

+Visa requirements for Thai citizens are administrative entry restrictions by the authorities of other states placed on citizens of Thailand.

-In July 2020, Thai citizens had visa-free or visa on arrival access to 78 countries and territories, ranking the Thai passport 66th in the world according to the Visa Restrictions Index.
+As of April 2025, Thai citizens had visa-free or visa on arrival access to 82 countries and territories, ranking the Thai passport 59th in the world according to the Henley Passport Index.

 Thai Passport Holders Living as Permanent Residents Abroad

 For some countries, Thai nationals may enter as tourists without an advance visa provided they can produce official documentation of lawful permanent residence abroad.
 In particular, Thai permanent residents of the United States or Canada can show their US Green Card or Canadian Permanent Resident Card together with their Thai passport in order to gain entry to many countries in Central America and the Caribbean.
 Notable example is Jamaica.
 (Note that in many cases US or Canadian permanent residence will allow a traveler to gain entry as a tourist regardless of their nationality).